FastTrackStudios/inferno/README.md

 * read configuration from text files
 * ability to work as a clock source (PTPv1 leader) - Statime
   * it is already possible if you use PTPv2 - in theory you should be able to make Inferno-only AoIP network - not tested yet
-* automated integration test that will launch several instances, stream audio data between them and check for its correctness
+* add more apps and Linux distributions to the integration test
 * bit-perfect transmitter (currently 32-bit integers are always used internally and conversion to 24-bit or 16-bit adds dither)
 * command line helper / TUI / GUI
 * installer script, with cross compilation support